 When it comes to achieving the best bathroom floor plan for a small bathroom, the reality is there’s no one size fits all solution.
-Instead, every room is different, which always presents Interior Designers with fresh challenges and opportunities to be creative.
-That’s why an expert Interior Designer is your best ally when planning a renovation such as a small bathroom reno.
-With expert help, any compact bathroom can be turned into a functional and beautiful space you’ll love to be in.
+Instead, every room is different, which always presents interior designers with fresh challenges and opportunities to be creative.
+An expert interior designer is your best ally when planning a small bathroom renovation.
+With their expert help, any compact bathroom can be turned into a functional and beautiful space you’ll love to be in!

-Nailing your bathroom floor plan is essential if you want your small bathroom renovation to be a success, which is always the desired outcome, but not every renovator’s reality.
-If you’re wondering how to start planning a bathroom renovation for a small space, then you’ve come to the right place!
-In this blog, we’ll talk you through how we achieved the perfect bathroom floor plan for two of our most loved compact bathrooms and how you can do the same.
+So, if you’re wondering plan a bathroom renovation for your small space, then you’ve come to the right place!
+Our interior designers share how they achieved the perfect bathroom floor plan for two of our most loved compact bathrooms, and we’ll show you how you can do the same!

-The main bathroom in this Kew home was dated, tired and lacked functionality.
-With a small bathroom floor plan, this space wasn’t being maximised, featuring a tiny shower over the bath which the owners hated using.
+In this Kew home, the main bathroom was tired, dated and lacked functionality.
+With a small bathroom floor plan, the space wasn’t being maximised—the owners hated using the tiny shower over their bath.
 Our challenge was to create a functional and beautiful bathroom within the restrictions of the small space.

-After the home had undergone many extensions and remodels, this bathroom had remained and ended up sitting in the centre of the home, with 50% solid brick walls and 50% lath and plaster walls, which presented plenty of challenges.
-But that didn’t stop us from creating the perfect bathroom floor plan for this small space.
+After many extensions and remodels, this bathroom sat in the middle of the home with 50% solid brick walls and 50% lath and plaster walls—a challenging combination.
+But we designed a perfect floor plan for this small space!

-We could make the most out of an already small space by removing that pesky shower over bath, which left room for a seamless walk-in shower.
+We maximised the space by removing the shower over the bath to make room for a walk-in shower.
 Then, by relocating the vanity opposite the doorway, the room appeared to double in size as you are greeted by the stunning vanity unit on entry into the space.

 Here are some of the creative solutions almost anyone facing a small bathroom renovation can implement in their space, no matter how challenging the layout is!